jantman/blog/content/2007/12/openepcr.md

 homepage](http://www.openepcr.org) or drop me an [E-Mail](mailto:jason@jasonantman.com).

 Excerpted from the homepage is a bit of information on my goals:

-<span style="font-weight: bold;">Project Mission:</span>
+**Project Mission:**
 OpenEPCR aims to provide the Emergency Medical Services sector with a Free (as in Freedom, a.k.a.
 Open-Source) Electronic Patient Care Report (EPCR) software solution.
 Licensed under the [GNU